 There is more than one way to categorize the chatbot ecosystem

-The main difference between our and Business Intelligence’s ecosystem maps is that they provided a number of third party chatbots in the ecosystem as well.
+The main difference between our and Business Intelligence’s ecosystem maps is that they provided a number of third party chatbots (chatbots used by companies for customer service and marketing) in the ecosystem as well.
 If you are into successful chatbots, we analyzed the 10+ most successful chatbots where you can also learn about the specific functionality of these chatbots.
+Unfortunately, not every chatbot is a success and we have a list of horrific chatbot failure stories for you as well.